Back to Guides

 Next steps

-• Remind players to set Dice Configuration to Manual for the dice they use (d20, d6, etc.) and that Manual + Rollsight does not allow cheating.
-Rollsight captures the dialog.
+• Remind players to set Dice Configuration to Manual for the dice they use (d20, d6, etc.) and that Manual + RollSight does not allow cheating.
+RollSight captures the dialog.